Create a custom hint step-by-step

 repository.
 The general idea is to subscribe the hint to another

-, and validate the existence of the footer
+event traverse::end, and validate the existence of the footer element at the

 end of the DOM tree traversal.